vamirolamsatya/Docker-1/nheqminer-veruscoin/README.md

 ## Prerequisites

-Docker, ~400MB of disk space, the Dockerfile.
+[Docker](https://docs.docker.com/install/), ~400MB of disk space and the contents of this directory.

 ## Building the Docker image